What is an intralesional steroid injection?

 - Heart: congestive heart failure in susceptible patients, fluid retention, hypertension, cardiac arrhythmias.

-- Hormones: decreased glucose tolerance, Cushing syndrome, hirsutism, hypertrichosis, manifestations of latent diabetes mellitus, menstrual irregularities, adrenocortical and pituitary unresponsiveness, suppression of growth in children.
+- Hormonal effects: decreased glucose tolerance, Cushing syndrome, hirsutism, hypertrichosis, diabetes mellitus, menstrual irregularities, adrenocortical and pituitary unresponsiveness, and the suppression of growth in children.

-- Musculoskeletal: aseptic necrosis of hip or shoulder bones, calcinosis, osteoporosis and pathological fractures, muscle weakness, tendon rupture.
+- Musculoskeletal disease: aseptic necrosis of hip or shoulder bones, calcinosis, osteoporosis and pathological fractures, muscle weakness, and tendon rupture.

-- Neurologic/psychiatric: convulsions, depression, euphoria, swelling of the brain, insomnia, mood swings.
+- Neurologic/psychiatric symptoms: convulsions, depression, euphoria, swelling of the brain, insomnia, and mood swings.

-- Eyes: glaucoma, cataracts, rare instances of blindness associated with periocular injections.
+- Eyes: glaucoma, cataracts, and rare instances of blindness associated with periocular injections.